Transparency

 Giving What We Can is a nonprofit with the mission of making giving effectively and significantly a cultural norm.

 Part of that is promoting a culture of transparency.
-On this page, we outline our history, how we’re funded, and any potential conflicts of interest.
+On this page, we outline - among other things - how we’re funded, potential conflicts of interest, and our approach to staff pay.

 About us

-Giving What We Can was founded in 2009 by Toby Ord (a philosopher at the University of Oxford), his wife Bernadette Young (a physician in training at the time), and William MacAskill (another philosopher at the University of Oxford).
-Today, our team is managed by an Executive Director (Luke Freeman) who is overseen by the Trustees of Effective Ventures Foundation (EV Foundation).
+Giving What We Can was launched in 2009 by co-founders Toby Ord and William MacAskill (philosophers at the University of Oxford), along with Ord's wife Bernadette Young (a physician in training at the time).
+Today, our team is managed by a CEO (Sjir Hoeijmakers) who is overseen by our Trustees and Boards of Directors.

 How we’re funded